LendingClub Personal Loan 2023 Review

-A tight focus on credit card debt consolidations.
-Loans capped at $35,000, but rates can be competitive.
-Origination fees are routinely charged but late fees aren't.
+Payoff focuses on credit card debt consolidations.
+Loans are capped at $35,000, but rates can be competitive.
+Origination fees are routinely charged but late fees aren’t.
 You should have at least fair credit to stand much chance of getting approved.

-At 640, its credit score threshold is higher than LendingClub's.
+At 640, Best Egg’s credit score threshold is higher than LendingClub’s.
 And it, too, charges origination fees and late fees.
 But it has a reputation for getting your money to you quickly and for charging competitive rates.

-You need fair credit to qualify.
+You need fair credit to qualify for an Upgrade loan.
 And you should probably expect to pay an origination fee, plus late fees if applicable.
 But, like LendingClub, this is one of those fairly rare lenders that accepts joint applications.

-A good bet if you hate fees: this lender charges none for origination, late payment or "prepayment" (paying off your loan earlier than scheduled).
+SoFi could be a good bet if you hate fees: this lender charges none for origination, late payment, or “prepayment” (paying off your loan earlier than scheduled).
 But this is another lender that prefers you to have a good or great credit score.

-This might be your best choice if you want a large loan: You can borrow up to $100,000.
+LightStream could be a good choice if you want a large loan: You can borrow up to $100,000.
 There are no fees and rates can be low for creditworthy borrowers.
-But those with a patchy credit history may see their applications declined.

 How to Find Your Best Personal Loan